Shai-Aviv/shayaviv.github.io/_posts/2022-12-31-minimal-shell-quoting.markdown

    - `'c d'` is preferable to `c' d'`

 This is obviously a case of a solution looking for a problem.
 So let's find a problem for it to solve.

-I have a `tmux` session named "Work stuff" that I want to attach to.
-Any of these command would work:
+Say I have a `tmux` session named "Work stuff" that I want to attach to.
+Any of these commands would work:

 * `tmux attach-session -t 'Work stuff'`